+NEWS ILLUSTRATION/ Mentally disabled Alabamians waiting By ELLEN GILLESPIE magine the predicament of an older widow, unable to lift her middle-aged son who has mental retardation, or to have any peace about where he may live once she is gone.
+In a lawsuit filed in 2000, Susan J. vs. Riley, Alabamians with mental retardation and their families are seeking critical services for which they have been on waiting lists for many years.
+Many parents of people with mental retardation are older and can no longer meet the physical and mental demands of providing round-the-clock care for a dependent adult.
 Alabama's Department of Mental Health and Retardation acknowledges that more than 1,400 people with mental retardation are on the department's waiting list for services.
-Now, six years into the lawsuit hat seeks to obtain needed services, Attorney General Troy King has moved a second time to have the suit dismissed, claiming the plantiffs do not have a right to sue.
-He argues a lawsuit is not necessary, and that a federal judge should not the suit of the sui most vulnerable citizens and their families.
+Now, six years into the lawsuit that seeks to obtain needed services, Attorney General Troy King has moved a second time to have the suit dismissed, claiming the plaintiffs do not have a right to sue.
+He argues a lawsuit is not necessary, and that a federal judge should not tell the state what to do.
+In an ideal world, the attorney eneral would be ris

+In an ideal world, Alabamians with disabilities would not have languished for years on a waiting list while receiving no services.
+No lawsuit would have been necessary if Alabama had met the needs of some of our most vulnerable citizens and their families.
 But we do not have an ideal, much less adequate, system of care in our state.
 Adequate funding to meet the needs of this population has never been made available.
-Department of Mental Health and Mental Retardation leaders know the dire

-► See Waiting, Page 8B

-Ellen Gillespie, Ph.D., is executive director of the Alabama Disabilities Advocacy Program based at the University of Alabama.
+Department of Mental Health and Mental Retardation leaders know the dire ➤ See Waiting, Page 8B Ellen Gillespie, Ph.D., is executive director of the Alabama Disabilities Advocacy Program based at the University of Alabama.
 E-mail: Egillespie@adap.ua.edu.
 Choose to make the grade, make a difference

-ALABAMA

-By DeMECO RYANS

-ife is funny.
+DeMeco Ryans By DeMECO RYANS ife is funny.
 It changes in ways you don't expect and at times you don't anticipate.
 Take this essay, for example.
 As a football player for the University of Alabama Crimson Tide, I've been asked to talk with lots of reporters for lots of stories.
 Most of the time, I didn't mind.
-It goes along with the territory of playing for a

-DeMeco Ryans, a recent University of Alabama cum laude graduate, was a consensus All-American linebacker for the Crimson Tide and was defensive MVP of the 2006 Cotton Bowl.

-School with such rich tradition and passionate fans.
+It goes along with the territory of playing for a DeMeco Ryans, a recent University of Alabama cum laude graduate, was a consensus All-American linebacker for the Crimson Tide and was defensive MVP of the 2006 Cotton Bowl. school with such rich tradition and passionate fans.